The Benefits of Petals: Hibiscus (Sour Tea)

 Hibiscus is a flowering plant with pink flowers and bright red sepals traditionally brewed into a refreshing tea.

-This beverage is tasty with multiple health benefits, especially in treating sluggish metabolism, weight gain, and high blood pressure.
+This beverage is tasty and has multiple health benefits, especially for treating sluggish metabolism, weight gain, and high blood pressure.

 Some people consume the flower for its flavor and as a remedy for high blood pressure, anemia, liver diseases, and fever.
 [1]